Thomas Eisfeld: VfL Bochum

 In the 2016–17 season, Eisfeld continued to establish himself in the first start for the side.
 He then scored his first goal of the season, as well as, setting up one of the goals, in a 4–2 win over Erzgebirge Aue.
 However, he suffered a knee injury that kept him out for five months despite initially out between six and seven weeks.
 After returning to training from injury in late–March, he made his first appearance since returning from injury against 1.
 FC Heidenheim on 6 April 2017.
 Since returning to the first team, Eisfeld went to score two more goals, as VfL Bochum went on to finish ninth place in the league.
 At the end of the 2016–17 season, Eisfeld finished the season, making 18 appearances in all competitions.

 In the 2017–18 season, Eisfeld appeared in the first four matches of the season before suffering a back injury that kept him out at the start of September.
 However, he was soon sidelined for most of the season, due to injuries and facing competitions.
 In a 2–1 win over Fortuna Düsseldorf on 6 April 2018, he came on as a substitute in the 66th minute for Robert Tesche and scored four minutes later before being sent–off for a second bookable offence for an altercation with Kaan Ayhan, who was also sent–off for the same offence.
 In May, he agreed a contract extension until 2021 with Bochum.

 Rot-Weiss Essen

 On 24 January 2022, Eisfeld joined Regionalliga West club Rot-Weiss Essen.

 International career

 Eisfeld represented Germany U20, where he made one appearance against Switzerland U20 on 4 March 2014, in which Germany U20 won 3–2.

-Style of play

-Arsène Wenger has described Eisfeld as a player who is in the right place at the right time.
-He is also known for a good first touch and for his ability to stay calm in front of goal, Wenger has also said he is Germany's future talent and soon enough, his name will be known.